yamin-shihab/study-notes/grade-8/science.md

     4. Particles are always in motion.
 The speed of the particles increases as temperature increases.
     5. Particles in a substance are attracted to each other.
 The strength of the attractive forces depends on the type of particle.
 + Matter can also change form:
-    + Solids melt or fuse into liquids, and sublimate into gasses.
+    + Solids melt or fuse into liquids, and sublimate into gases.
-    + Liquids freeze or solidify into solids, and vaporize into gasses.
+    + Liquids freeze or solidify into solids, and vaporize into gases.
-    + Gasses deposit into solids, and condensate into liquids.
+    + Gases deposit into solids, and condensate into liquids.
     + Evaporation is a slower form of vaporization that allows for a wider range of temperature.
     + Water freezes at 0 degrees Celsius, and ice melts at 100 degrees Celsius.
 + All matter can be classified as either a pure substance or mixture of substances.